 Digital repositories function as "storehouses" of publications organized around an institution or discipline.

-For example, Digital Repository @ Iowa State University hosts scholarly and creative works, research, publications, and reports contributed by faculty, students, staff, and administrative units of Iowa State University while arXiv.org hosts papers (mainly) in the physical sciences.
+For example, the Iowa State University Digital Repository hosts scholarly and creative works, research, publications, and reports contributed by faculty, students, staff, and administrative units of Iowa State University while arXiv.org hosts papers (mainly) in the physical sciences.
 Content in repositories often includes peer-reviewed content (publisher's version or post-prints) as well as pre-prints, the version of an article before it under went peer review.